The law in brief

 Sexual harassment (including unwanted sexual contact) and sexual misconduct are forms of sex discrimination and are prohibited by university policy.
 Sex discrimination can be between individuals of the same or different sex.
 Sex discrimination can occur between a supervisor and a subordinate or can create a hostile environment.
 Sex discrimination includes rape, sexual assault, sexual battery and sexual coercion, domestic violence, dating violence and stalking.
 All employees have a duty to report allegations of sexual discrimination.
 Reports or concerns regarding sex discrimination should be made to the Office of Diversity, Equity and Inclusion (if the matter involves an employee who has allegedly violated policy), to the Dean of Students (if the matter involves a student who has allegedly violated policy) or the university’s Title IX coordinator (if you are unsure where to report).

-Title IX of the Education Amendments of 1972 protects individuals from discrimination based on sex in any educational program or activity operated by recipients of federal financial assistance.
-Sexual harassment, which includes acts of sexual violence, is a form of sex discrimination prohibited by Title IX.
-ASU does not discriminate on the basis of sex in the employment, education programs or activities it operates.
+Title IX of the Education Amendments of 1972, as amended, protects individuals from discrimination based on sex in any educational program or activity operated by recipients of federal financial assistance.
+As required by Title IX, ASU does not discriminate on the basis of sex in the education programs or activities that we operate, including in admission and employment.
+Inquiries concerning the application of Title IX may be referred to the Title IX Coordinator or to the U.S. Department of Education, Assistant Secretary, or both.

 ASU is committed to providing an environment free from discrimination based on sex and provides a number of resources and services to assist students, faculty and staff in addressing issues involving sex discrimination, including sexual violence.